tendermint/tendermint/spec/blocksync/verification.md

 In both of these cases, we can trust the state in the store.
 State sync runs the light client verification protocol.
 If the crash happened during consensus or sync-ing, the only blocks in the store are blocks that are verified or decided.

 If we can trust this initial state at height H, we can use this fact to eliminate faulty blocks whose `lastCommit` at height H+1 does not verify the trusted block.
 Additionally, we can double check the validator sets that signed the block at H + 1 against the expected validator sets for this height.
 The expected validator sets are stored within the trusted state and returned to us upon applying the block and executing it against the application.

+**Switching from statesync to blocksync**

+If we switch from statesync to blocksync, the last item in the block store is not the entire block.
+The store holds only the verified header and the commit that verified it.
+Therefore, we do need to fetch the corresponding block from our peers, verify it against data stored in the store and set the `last trusted block` to this block.

+To enable this, upon switching from statesync, we do not instruct the block pool to fetch blocks at height `H + 1` (where height `H` corresponds to the height of the header last verified with statesync).
+Instead we let it fetch the block at height H, but do not execute this block against the application (as this would fail - state is already updated to height H + 1. )

 ### Verifying blocks past the trusted state